ir-rafio/IJPC-2025-Problemset/Editorial.md

 <details>
 <summary>Hint 1</summary>

-Try to come up with a simple strategy where you'll have a response for _anything_ your opponent does.
+You can't control what your opponent will do.
+So try to come up with a _simple_ strategy where you'll have a response for _anything_ your opponent does.

 </details>